-Current Offer: Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $625 toward travel when you redeem through Chase Ultimate Rewards®
+- Current Offer: Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.

-Card Bonuses: 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide
+- Card Bonuses: 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide

 Chase Sapphire Preferred Rewards Program

 The Chase Sapphire Preferred earns Ultimate Rewards Points, which I find to be one of the most valuable flexible points currencies.

 Ultimate Rewards points transfer at a 1:1 ratio to the following programs:

 |Air France/KLM Flying Blue||Marriott Bonvoy|

 In general here’s how long you can expect it to take for points to transfer:

 |Aer Lingus Aer Club||1000 : 1000||Instant|